-For re-investing profits or assigning capital to portfolio components, Zorro can determine the optimal capital allocation factor - named OptimalF - for every component in a portfolio strategy.
-For this, it evaluates the component's balance curve for calculating the investment amount that generates the maximum end profit while avoiding a negative balance.
+For re-investing profits or assigning capital to portfolio components, Zorro can determine the optimal capital assignment factors - named OptimalF - for components in a portfolio strategy.
+For this, it evaluates the component's trade history for calculating the investment amount that generates the maximum end profit while avoiding a negative balance.
 For instance, if OptimalF is 0.05, then the suggested invested margin is 5% of the available capital.
-The margin can be smaller - for reasons mentioned in workshop 6, only the square root of gains should be reinvested - but it must not be higher.
+The margin can be smaller - for reasons mentioned in workshop 6, you should use the square root rule for reinvesting - but it must not be higher.
 The OptimalF algorithm was developed by Ralph Vince and described in several publications (see books).

 OptimalF factors can also be used for allocating the capital to the components of a multi-asset system under certain conditions.
 The total allocated margin must be at any time small compared to the total invested capital.
 This is normally the case for trading systems with independent assets on leveraged accounts, where the capital is mostly needed for buffering drawdowns.
 The suggested margin of a trade is then the available capital multiplied with OptimalF.
 There are several methods to determine the available capital of a portfolio component; a method on the conservative side is dividing the initial total capital by the square root of components and multiplying it with the square root of gains (see example).
 Systems that don't fulfil the requirements, for instance portfolio rebalancing systems that are always in the market with 100% capital, normally use other algorithms such as mean_variance or momentum-based weights for distributing the capital.